freeCodeCamp/learn-world-cup-database/TUTORIAL.md

 - Your two script (`.sh`) files should have executable permissions.
 Other tests involving these two files will fail until permissions are correct
 - When I run your `insert_data.sh` script, it should add each team to the `teams` table without duplicates
 - When I run your `insert_data.sh` script, it should insert a row for each line in the `games.csv` file (other than the top line of the file).
 Each row should have every column filled in with the appropriate info.
 Make sure to add the correct ID's from the teams table (you cannot hard-code the values)
 - You should correctly complete the queries in the `queries.sh` file.
 I have completed the first one for you.
 Fill in each empty `echo` command to get the output of what is suggested with the command above it.
 Only use a single line like I have demonstrated in the first query.
-- When I run your `queries.sh` file, the output should match what is in the `example_output.txt` file.
+The output should match what is in the `example_output.txt` file.
 Take note of the order of some of the results